Coopydood/ultimate-macOS-KVM/README.md

 systemctl status libvirtd
 ```

 Okay, now you're ready to use **ultimate-macOS-KVM**.
 Use the main ``setup.py`` file.

 This is your main menu / central hub for the project and everything can be accessed from here.
 Most sub-scripts included in the project should *not* be run on their own.
 ```
 ./setup.py
 ```
+## I'm here for GPU passthrough!
+...and you've come to the right place. ultimate-macOS-KVM includes several handy built-in tools to make VFIO-PCI passthrough (including GPUs) as painfree as possible.
+Please see the documentation on how to get started with these tools.

+Oh, and speaking of...

 ## Documentation
 More detailed write-ups on the project and the scripts included, as well as some tutorials can be found on this repo's wiki.